davidhozic/discord-advertisement-framework/docs/source/guide/core/autogen.rst

 Automatic channel generation
 ==============================
-For a auto-managed channel list use |AUTOCHANNEL| instances.
+For a automatically managed channels, use |AUTOCHANNEL|.
-It can be passed to xMESSAGE objects into the ``channels`` parameters instead of a list.
+It can be passed to xMESSAGE objects to the ``channels`` parameters.

 .. literalinclude:: ./DEP/Examples/AutomaticGeneration/main_autochannel.py
     :caption: AutoCHANNEL example